aimyskk/competitive-haskell/README.md

 # lib-competitive
-Library for competitive programming in Haskell
+A library for competitive programming in Haskell